Common Questions regarding Enrollment

 Will re-enrolling in a new plan be a hassle for me?

-The only way you can change your health plan is on the marketplace if you enrolled through the market place last time around, and this is the first and foremost thing you need to know.
-There are numerous people who contact their insurance company to change the plan they got through the marketplace under the affordable care act.
-It is important for you to know that your agent or insurance carrier does not have the authority to make changes to the plan you purchased through the marketplace.
+The only way to change your health plan is through the marketplace.
+If you had questions about enrollment during the last marketplace period, this is the first and most important thing to understand.
+Numerous people contact their insurance companies to change marketplace plans under the Affordable Care Act.
+However, your agent or insurance carrier cannot make changes to the plan you purchased through the marketplace.

-Work directly with the carrier you purchased your current plan from or contact the marketplace if your circumstances have changed or if you just want to purchase another plan.
-Make sure you confirm the effective date of your new plan if you plan to purchase a new plan before cancelling your current plan.
+Work directly with the carrier you purchased your current plan from, or contact the marketplace if your circumstances have changed or you just want to buy another plan.
+Ensure you confirm the effective date of your new plan before you cancel your current plan in questions regarding enrollment.

 Will I receive federal assistance automatically this year if I had it last year?

-You should have been asked to check a box allowing the government to verify your income hence getting continued federal assistance for up to the next five years, provided you purchased your plan on the Marketplace last year and qualified for federal assistance.
-You might lose your assistance if your eligibility is not verified.
-Visit the Marketplace during the affordable care act/Obamacare open enrollment to make the adjustment if you’re not sure whether you checked that box on your application.
+You should check a box allowing the government to verify your income, ensuring continued federal assistance for up to five years.
+If you purchased your plan on the Marketplace last year and qualified for federal assistance, this step is crucial.
+You might lose your assistance if the government cannot verify your eligibility.
+Visit the Marketplace during the Affordable Care Act/Obamacare open enrollment to adjust your application if you’re unsure whether you checked that box.

 What if my insurance provider sent me a notice saying my plan will no longer be offered?

-You might be asked to make another selection if your plan is no longer offered by your insurance carrier or has been “withdrawn”.
-In such a scenario, check if you need to choose one or if your carrier has already enrolled you in another plan.
-You are automatically directed to a similar plan by some insurers.
-You don’t need to do anything if you like the new plan selected for you while being free to choose an alternate plan.
-Make sure you do your homework as each insurance company handles their withdrawn plans differently.
+You might need to make another selection if your insurance carrier no longer offers your plan or has withdrawn it.
+In such a scenario, check whether you need to choose a new plan or if your carrier already has questions regarding enrollment you in another one.
+Some insurers automatically direct you to a similar plan.
+You don’t need to take any action if you are satisfied with the new plan they selected for you, but you are free to choose an alternate plan.
+Research thoroughly, as each insurance company handles withdrawn plans differently.

 Making a checklist of everything you need from your health plan is an important thing to do.
 Match what you can genuinely afford to pay for your health care out of pocket.
 You may ask yourself the following questions: